-For two decades, the annual Fashion Exposé runway show has given College of Textiles students — and the wider Triangle design community — a spotlight for their talent and tenacity.
+For two decades, the annual Fashion Exposé runway show has given Wilson College of Textiles students — and the wider Triangle design community — a spotlight for their talent and tenacity.

 Organized by the African American Textile Society (AATS) at NC State, Fashion Exposé is the longest-running student design competition on campus.
 As part of Pan-Afrikan Week, the 20th anniversary show was held in the ballroom of Talley Student Union on Apr.
 6, 2017.

 Fashion Exposé has always been a student-run affair.
 Since the show’s beginnings in 1997, everything from funding to staging has been taken on by passionate AATS members and their friends.